php-kit/power-primitives/README.md

     ->all();
 ```

-No temporary arrays, no custom utility library scattered throughout your
-project—just fluent, discoverable methods that compose naturally.
+No temporary arrays, no custom utility library scattered throughout your project — just fluent, discoverable methods that compose naturally.

 ## Installation